Legislation

 Click here

-On 13 June, the UK Government announced an amendment to the Economic Crime and Corporate Transparency Bill (ECB2).
-If adopted as part of the Bill, the amendment would provide courts in England and Wales with the power to strike out before trial SLAPPs claims that relate to information disclosed in the public interest protecting society from economic crimes.
+The provisions, included in a set of amendments announced by the UK Government on 13 June, provide courts in England and Wales with the power to strike out before trial SLAPPs claims that relate to information disclosed in the public interest protecting society from economic crimes.

 However, the amendment is not the meaningful protection against SLAPPs promised by the UK Government in July 2022 – it is only a step in that direction.
 It only covers claims relating to the “public interest in combating economic crime”.
 Further to this, it: